Welcome to the Homepage of the Federal Court of Justice

 Judgments made by the Federal Court of Justice since 1 January 2000 can be accessed via our judgments database.
 The judgments are available only in German.
 For searching the Federal Court’s judgments by English terminology please use the Common Portal of Case Law of the Network of the Presidents of the Supreme Courts of the European Union.

-Our bilingual brochure (German and English) provides an overview of the tasks and functions of the Federal Court of Justice, including information about its history and its buildings.
+Our bilingual brochure (German and English) provides an overview of the tasks and functions of the Federal Court of Justice, including its history and its buildings.
 It contains numerous photos and flowcharts of the stages of appeal in civil and criminal proceedings.
 The 72-page brochure can be downloaded here: The Federal Court of Justice (PDF, 19 MB, file does not meet accessibility standards)

 The brochure is also available in a text only version in English language (PDF, 195 KB, accessible file).